 - Pi-hole users should check out Adguard Home instead.
 (Supports: CNAME blocking / Adblock-style blocklists and my personal reason why I switched: blocks all subdomains (to blocked domains) by default!!
 Pi-hole needs every damn subdomain listed separately; inefficiënt, insecure!)

 - Keep default lists enabled.
 If you (for whatever reason) decide you don’t like them, you can always disable them later.

 - Use the uBlock Origin browser add-on.
-I recommend using it next to to a network wide DNS blocker (such as Pi-hole or Adguard Home) anyways. (uBlock Origin Blocks youtube ads, hides ad-placeholders, etc)
+I recommend using it next to a network-wide DNS blocker (such as Pi-hole or Adguard Home). (uBlock Origin Blocks youtube ads, hides ad placeholders, etc.)